“Defense just lets you lose more slowly.”

 :: Tell Miss Malveaux-Devillers she has done well.
 Bring the materials to my office in Perdido House.
 I will be available to receive them. ::

 :: Tell her to remain on her guard.
-Many parties sought Claire Malveaux’s secrets—and still seek them yet. ::
+Many parties sought Claire Malveaux’s secrets—and seek them yet. ::

 Caroline: She can think of one off-hand.